ATSOTECK/ilex-lang/docs/docs/variables.md

 var a = 1, b = 2, c = 3
 ```

 Alternatively variables can be declared with the variable declaration operator.
+This is the preferred method and is what I will use on this site, but you do you.
 ```go
 x := 12
 ```